ddozzi/lane_detection_training_data/README.md

 # lane_detection_training_data
-Training data for my lane detection CNN.
+- Training data for my lane detection CNN.
 Made for my STEM fair project.
+- The following text explains the training data.
+An in-depth explanation for my project is available: here.

 ## Things to note